rPharaoh/cnvhost/README.md

 cnvhost
 =======

-Bash script for creating Apache Virtual Host on linux systems ( tested on Ubuntu server )
+Bash script for creating Apache Virtual Host on linux systems ( tested on Ubuntu Server, CentOS )

 this script for making virtual hosts easy for fast web application testing, development